KovaaK/SensitivityMatcher/README.md

 &nbsp;

 With this script, sub-increment accuracy is preserved between rotations.
 This means that you can use the script to measure any base yaw to high precision, by observing drifts over many cycles.
-In other words, the more turns you utilize, the more accurate your calibration/measurement will be (16 significant digits).
+In other words, your calibration/measurement accuracy increases rapidly with each successive turn used (accurate to 16 significant digits).

-This eliminates the need to trust the accuracy of paywalled calculators, whose number typically come from single-rotation estimates approximated by integer counts.
-This makes their error grow, rather than shrink, with each consecutive turns performed, limiting the precision and accuracy of their results.
+This eliminates the need to trust the accuracy of paywalled calculators, whose number typically come from single-rotation estimates approximated by integer counts, as their error gets amplified with each successive turn.